-So, what are lentils and how can they be used in the kitchen?
-Lentils are legumes, similar to beans, soybeans, peanuts, and chickpeas.
-They are a small, flat variety of legumes and come in a range of colors.
+So, what are lentils, and how can they be used in the kitchen?
+Lentils are legumes similar to beans, soybeans, peanuts, and chickpeas.
+They are a small, flat variety of legumes and come in various colors.
 Lentils cannot be eaten raw but can be cooked into a variety of protein-dense meals.

 Perhaps you read about the nutritional value of lentils or wanted to add some extra protein to your diet.
-But, now, you find yourself with a bag of unused lentils in the back of your pantry, and you are wondering whether they have gone bad or if they are still good to use.
+But now, you find yourself with a bag of unused lentils in the back of your pantry, wondering whether they have gone bad or are still good to use.

 Now here’s the bottom line: Lentils will go bad, though they have an incredibly long shelf life.
 Read ahead to know what you can expect of the shelf life of your lentils and how they can be preserved to ensure freshness for a long time.

 Nutritional Value Of Lentils

 Lentils have a variety of health benefits in addition to being a tasty and versatile legume.
 They are packed with vitamins and nutrients and make a healthy addition to your kitchen.